CodingKrishna/lab-programs/math-programs.md

 7. How to get exponential value of a number.
 8. Write a C program to find both the largest and smallest number in a list of integers.
 9. print the multiplication table of a given number.
-10.To evaluate x^n.
+10. To evaluate x^n.
-11.Program to find area and circumference of circle.
+11. Program to find area and circumference of circle.
-12.To compute the average of three given numbers.
+12. To compute the average of three given numbers.
-13.Program to Check if a Number is Positive, Negative or Zero.
+13. Program to Check if a Number is Positive, Negative or Zero.

 ## Medium: